skhanna95/cmpt733_proj/README.md

 ## EDA

-Firstly, we conducted EDA on `Genome BC publication export Feb 2019.xlsx` which is offered by Gnome BC listing the academic papers they funded.
+Firstly, we conducted EDA on `Genome BC publication export Feb 2019.xlsx` which is offered by Genome BC listing the academic papers they funded.

 ### Clean the Gnome BC data